luisgizirian/rust-os/README.md

 To follow the guideline and posts, and coming up with a working prototype.

 ## An idea...
 Being `x86_64` the target architecture, `bare metal` and `arm` sound as potential candidates for later extending upon this nicely put guide.
+How about RISC-V (https://osblog.stephenmarz.com/ch0.html#:~:text=Rust%20now%20supports%20RISC-V%20out-of-the-box%21%20This%20makes%20it,%28the%20emulator%29%20from%20the%20old%20tutorial%20at%20ch0.old.html)? :)

 ## Testing Flow